vladkinoman/just-my-notes/books/best-comics-to-read.md

 > 10: I'm surprised *Fun Home* didn't make the initial list.
 It's an iconic graphic novel by an iconic artist, and a cultural touchstone especially for the lesbian community/ lgbt community at large.

-20: I think not enough credit is given to old-fashioned superhero comics.
-"The Dark Knight Returns" is as good as "Sin City" and "The Killing Joke" as good "Watchmen", but they are somehow more likely to be overlooked because they are Batman, so can't be taken seriously?
+20: I think not enough credit is given to old-fashioned superhero comics. "**The Dark Knight Returns**" is as good as "*Sin City*" and "**The Killing Joke**" as good "**Watchmen**", but they are somehow more likely to be overlooked because they are Batman, so can't be taken seriously?
 I mean, a vigilante in a cape is somehow less mature than a giant dong?

 Then, to go further, why treat either of them more than your standard "comic strips" that can tell a story in only a few frames.

 I guess this, for me, is my rant about how "visual book" lovers can be just as pretentious as those who just read words-only.
 A person can love Jack Reacher and find no interest in Humbert Humbert, without being a lesser reader.
-Likewise, Garfield has just as much validity in story-telling as "V for Vendetta".
+Likewise, Garfield has just as much validity in story-telling as "*V for Vendetta*".

 ---